rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

     - first - System.Int32: Returns the first n elements from the list.
     - after - System.String: Returns the elements in the list that occur after the specified cursor.
     - last - System.Int32: Returns the last n elements from the list.
-    - before - System.String: Returns the elements in the list that come before the specified cursor.
+    - before - System.String: Returns the elements in the list that occur before the specified cursor.
     - filter - TaskDetailFilterInput: Filter task summary by input.
     - groupBy - TaskDetailGroupByEnum: Group task detail by a field.
     - timezoneOffset - System.Single: Offset based on customer timezone.
 - Returns TaskDetailGroupByConnection.
 ### taskdetaillist
-- There are 8 arguments.
+- There are 9 arguments.
     - first - System.Int32: Returns the first n elements from the list.
     - after - System.String: Returns the elements in the list that occur after the specified cursor.
     - last - System.Int32: Returns the last n elements from the list.
-    - before - System.String: Returns the elements in the list that come before the specified cursor.
+    - before - System.String: Returns the elements in the list that occur before the specified cursor.
     - filter - TaskDetailFilterInput: Filter task summary by input.
     - sortBy - TaskDetailSortByEnum: Sort task detail by field.
     - sortOrder - SortOrder: Task detail sort order.
     - timezoneOffset - System.Single: Offset based on customer timezone.
+    - timezone - Timezone: Time zone identifier string.
+For example, 'America/Los_Angeles' is used for the U.S. Pacific Time zone.
 - Returns TaskDetailConnection.
 ### teamchannelnameavailable
 Checks the availability of the channel name in the Team.